jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 ## Introduction

-This project also implemented the Transformer model for weather forecasting.
-While GRU has been commonly used in sequence-to-sequence prediction tasks, it can encounter issues with gradient explosion and vanishing due to cyclic connections.
+This project also considers the  Transformer model architectures for weather forecasting: Gated Recurrent Unit (GRU) and Transformer.
+While GRU has been commonly used in sequence-to-sequence prediction tasks, but it still has some limitations in capturing long-term dependencies in sequences.
+This is where Transformer can be useful as it uses self-attention mechanisms to capture long-term dependencies in the input sequence without relying on cyclic connections, which makes it less prone to gradient explosion and vanishing problems.
 In contrast, Transformer, a neural network architecture introduced in the paper "Attention is All You Need," does not have these issues and has been shown to be effective in a variety of natural language processing tasks.
-The transformer is also applicable to weather forecasting and has the potential to outperform GRU in this task.
+Transformer is also applicable to weather forecasting and has the potential to outperform GRU in this task.
 Therefore, both models were evaluated, and Transformer was selected as one of the model architectures for the project.

 ### Parameters